-The Academy Trust had engaged Charlotte Dennison from West Northamptonshire School's Finance Team to perform a program of work aimed at checking and reviewing the financial systems and records as required by the Academies Financial Handbook.
-During the academic year WNC ceased various services to schools of which Finance was one however Charlotte Dennison continues in this role due to her FMAAT qualifications whilst being employed at another primary school in the county.
+The Academy Trust has engaged Charlotte Dennison as responsible officer (RO) / internal auditor perform a program of work aimed at checking and reviewing the financial systems and records as required by the Academies Financial Handbook.
+She holds FMAAT qualifications whilst being employed at another primary school in the county.
+She previously worked at West Northamptonshire School's Finance Team before WNC ceased their Finance service to schools in the area.being employed at another primary school in the county.